October-Studios/neoclippy.nvim/README.md

-# template.nvim
+# neoclippy.nvim
-A template repository for creating Neovim plugins
+A neoclippy repository for creating Neovim plugins